aedobbyn/beer-data-science/compile.md

 **Find the Most Popualar Styles**

+What collapsed styles do the majority of beers in the database fall into?

-We find mean ABV, IBU, and SRM per collapsed style and arrange collapsed styles by the number of beers that fall into them.
-(This is of course dependent on how we collapse styles; if we looped all Double IPAs in with IPAs then the category IPA would be much bigger than it is if we keep the two separate.)
+We find the mean ABV, IBU, and SRM per collapsed style and arrange collapsed styles by the number of beers that fall into them.
+(Of course, the collapsed style that a beer falls into is dependent on how we collapse styles; if we looped all Double IPAs in with IPAs then the category IPA would be much bigger than it is if we keep the two separate.)

+We drop beers in styles that are below the mean popularity.

 ```r